ISISNeutronMuon/MDANSE/Doc/pages/converters.rst

 Gromacs
 ~~~~~~~

-Converts a Gromacs trajectory to a HDF trajectory.
+Converts a Gromacs trajectory to an MDT trajectory.

 Inputs: